costrojs/costrojs.github.io/docs/template-syntax.md

 import BrowserWindow from '@site/src/components/BrowserWindow';
 ```

-Costro templates can be written in native Template String or with JSX.
-When building large scale applications with Costro, JSX is recommended because it provides more readable templates and offers more flexibility than native string templates.
+Costro's component templates can be written in native Template String or with JSX.
+When building large scale applications with Costro, JSX is recommended because it provides more readable templates and offers more flexibility than native Template Strings.

 ## Template String

 The Template String is the easiest way to define the template of a component.
-The component can be a [Function or a Class Component](component.md#function-and-class-components).
+The component can be a [Function or a Class Component](component#function-and-class-components).

 <Tabs
 groupId="function-class-component"